Mini Porcelain Jar

-This is a miniature version of traditional food containers used to keep such food as miso, umeboshi (pickled plums), or tsukemono (Japanese pickles).
-Every household used to own one or more of these jars, but they fell out of favor over time and were replaced by more modern containers.
+This is a miniature version of the traditional food containers used to keep such food as miso, umeboshi (pickled plums), or tsukemono (Japanese pickles).
+Every household owned several of these jars, but they fell out of favor over time and were replaced by more modern containers.

-They may not be as popular as they used to be, but we love their simple shape and brick colored glaze with sandy dripping.
-They are perfect as salt or sugar pots or containers for paper clips and other small things in your office.
+The jars may not be as popular as they used to be, but their simple shape and brick colored glaze with sandy dripping are timelessly beautiful.
+They are perfect as salt or sugar pots, or containers for paper clips and other small items in your office.

 Who Makes It

-Tojiki Tonya is a collective of ceramic ware distributors in the Mino region, the largest pottery production area in Japan.
-They work closely with the area's pottery manufactures to bring to the market high quality, well-designed, and affordable ceramic ware for everyday use.
-The food jars are Takata ware, a type of Mino ware that is known for producing durable and practical items such as hot water bottles, sake bottles and food container jars.
+Tojiki Tonya is a collective of ceramic ware distributors in the Mino region.
+They work closely with the area's pottery manufacturers to bring to the market high quality, well-designed, and affordable ceramic ware for everyday use.